 Draw a map of your world and come up with some names.

 You will need a fairly large piece of paper, some pencils or pens and something to colour with if you want.
 Roughly sketch the basic layout and move things around until you are satisfied.
 You may prefer to make a few different versions until you decide on the one you like best.

 As you are putting in mountain ranges and giving names to special landmarks, ideas and details may start to come to you.
 The stories that surround these places will start to form… and so will the people involved.

 Populate your world.

-What kind of people would be tough enough to live in the desert wasteland you designed?
-What creatures are roaming through the forests and do they have special powers?
+What kinds of people would be tough enough to live in the desert wasteland you designed?
+What creatures roam through the forests and do they have special powers?
 Predators and prey, innocent people and warring people.
-Who rules these realms and are they benevolent and kindly or tyrannical dictators?
+Who rules these realms?
+Are they benevolent and kindly or tyrannical dictators?
+Or, perhaps, are there no rulers at all?
 Do the different races or villages trade with each other peacefully, while a different group or individual tries to unleash darkness upon them?

 Write the history of your world.

-You can go as in-depth as you want when you record the history of this imaginary land.
+You can go as in-depth as you want when you record your imaginary world history.
 Who are the heroes and who (or what) did they vanquish?
 What kind of ancient peoples lived peacefully in the forest before another, more barbaric race killed them off?
 What kind of wars or battles took place and why were they fought?
 Take inspirations from real life and do some historical research to help you come up with ideas.
 Fact, they say, is stranger than fiction.